bokuan/bokuan.github.io/index.md

 ## About Me

 I am a master student at <a href="https://kth.se/en" target="_blank">KTH Royal Institute of Technology </a>majored in Transport and Geoinformation Techonology.
-I am also working as <a href="https://www.kth.se/en/studies/master/transport-and-geoinformation-technology/students/bokuan-1.1268606" target="_blank">KTH International Student Ambassador</a> and master thesis student at <a href="https://www.volvogroup.com/en/" target="_blank">Volvo Group</a>. <br><br>I am commited to promoting the application of AI in transport science and the realization of intelligent transport, aiming to enhance transport's sustainability and resilience to climate change. <br><br>My interest involves Deep learning, Computer vision, MLOps, Reinforcement learning and Transport simulation.
+I am also working as <a href="https://www.kth.se/en/studies/master/transport-and-geoinformation-technology/students/bokuan-1.1268606" target="_blank">KTH International Student Ambassador</a> and master thesis student at <a href="https://www.volvogroup.com/en/" target="_blank">Volvo Group</a>. <br><br>I am commited to promoting the application of AI in transport science and the realization of intelligent transport, aiming to enhance transport's sustainability and resilience to climate change. <br><br>My interest involves Machine learning, Deep learning, MLOps, data mining, AD/ADAS and Transport simulation.

 **From:** Beijing <span class="fi fi-cn"></span>&nbsp;&nbsp; **Base:** Stockholm <span class="fi fi-se"></span>&nbsp;&nbsp; **Also in:** Gothenburg <span class="fi fi-se"></span>